 Some areas served by APS are sure to be at their allowed imposed limit as soon as the utility starts evaluating applications under the new rule.
 Buckeye and North Peoria are especially saturated with rooftop solar, Berechet said.
 “It’s a really bad situation, honestly, for both homeowners and everyone in the solar industry,” Berechet said.
 “It’s almost surreal.
 We have one customer who just last week was permitted by the city to have their solar system installed,” he said.
 “Tomorrow, we have to call this customer and cancel their project because the utility denied his solar application due to this new rule.”

 The essential environmental and economic factors still favor solar power in Arizona.
 The state has the third lowest cost per watt for solar panels, and it has the second highest potential solar resources, just after Nevada, according to U.S. Energy Information Agency.

 Yet state regulatory decisions have proven to be a drag on solar expansion in what should be one of the most favorable environments for the technology.
 Data from the Solar Energy Industries Association shows yearly residential installation rising steadily from 2010 to 2017 (the year the state’s utilities started paying less for solar-generated electricity than what they sell it for) and slowing declining or stagnating in the years following.

 Only time will tell how this new restriction will affect solar energy’s future in Arizona.

 - Save up to 90% off your electric bill

-- Protect against inflation & energy costs increases from your Utility Company
+- Protect against inflation & energy cost increases from your Utility Company

 - Provide clean, reliable energy for your family powered by the sun